 Explore The Beach At Low Tide – One evening we spent an hour or so just walking and enjoying the beach at low tide.
 Alma is on the Fundy coast and one of the best places to experience the World’s highest tides.

-The Alma Boathouse – This restaurant has an outdoor patio area with a few tables as well as very well laid out space indoors.
+The Alma Boathouse – This restaurant has an outdoor patio area with a few tables as well as a very well laid out space indoors.
 The food was fabulous and we opted for seafood, we were in Alma after all!

 Sapranos Pizza – we enjoyed a pizza and garlic fingers on our last day before heading home.
 They allow one person to enter to order, or you can call ahead.
 You then wait in your car and they call your name.
 We chose to eat outside under their tent with picnic tables.
-It is a great option for those traveling, especially if you have a dog with you.
+It is a great option for those travelling, especially if you have a dog with you.

 The pizza was amazing, fresh, and flavourful.
 Just what we wanted in a pizza!

-Kelly’s BakeShop – If you are looking for a treat, this is the place!
+Kelly’s Bakeshop – If you are looking for a treat, this is the place!
 We tried their famous Sticky Buns and a few Whoopi pies.
 So good!!!

-Fundy Take Out – The day we went into the park to hike and explore, we decided on take out for lunch.
+Fundy Take Out – The day we went into the park to hike and explore, we decided on take-out for lunch.
 We were told they had good Poutine, so that’s what we had.
 It was great, lots of cheese curds and gravy, yum!

 Clayton opted for the Chicken Strips, as always!

 With four cabins in an opening in the woods, you are surrounded by nature, have space to run, and play and you will not feel like you are on vacation with others.
-There is plenty of open field, some trails, and beautiful views.
+There is plenty of open fields, some trails, and beautiful views.